ultramathman/lisalabs/influxdb_grafana.md

 ## Let's Begin!

 ### Configure Networking for VirtualBox
 VirtualBox offers several networking options.
 In order to make the followup lab easier we will use the same network type for both sections.
-This will require us to make some initial network configuration changes to use the "NAT Network" network type.
+This will require us to make some initial network configuration changes to use the `NAT Network` network type.

-> **Note:** VirtualBox offers two similarly named network types, "NAT" and "NAT Network".
+> **Note:** VirtualBox offers two similarly named network types, `NAT` and `NAT Network`.
 The default "NAT" network type allows VMs to access the Internet, but not address other VMs.
-The "NAT Network" network option we're using will allow our VMs to connect both to the Internet and be addressable by other VMs we'll run in the "HA with InfluxDB" followup lab.
+The `NAT Network` network option we're using will allow our VMs to connect both to the Internet and be addressable by other VMs we'll run in the "[HA with InfluxDB](https://github.com/ultramathman/lisalabs17/blob/master/influxdb_ha.md)" followup lab.

 We configure the `NAT Network` as follows: